fchmainy/k8s-trainings-101/README.md

 	- access your application and capture the flag!!!

 ### Deploy the backend service
-The backend is an API service that delivers an UUID based on a cookie provided by the frontend.
+The backend is a very basic JSON RESTFUL API service that delivers an UUID based on a cookie provided by the frontend.

+**TASKS** (check corresponding flags on CTFD)
-create a new namespace called <b>backendns</b> where the backend pod will reside.
+- create a new namespace called <b>backendns</b> where the backend pod will reside.

-Build the container image from the provided Dockerfile and push it to your private container registry.
+- build the container image from the provided Dockerfile and push it to your private container registry.

-deploy the new application service (service + deployment) to the backendns namespace.
+- deploy the new application service (service + deployment) to the backendns namespace.

 ### Check the application